 The figure is pretty simplified.
 If someone were to try to picture a proto- or basal-archosauriform animal, this is likely what would come up.
 Crocodile-ish and yet not, some raising of the body but mostly squat, extended toothy snout.
 Interestingly, there is no evidence of scutes or plates on the figure, which seems like something that most companies would do.
 The colour palette is also pretty reptile-conservative, with an overall olive green highlighted by yellow bands and belly.
 Overall, it’s an animal that would look familiar and unfamiliar at the same time.
 Given that there is only one partial skeleton of Tasmaniosaurus (apparently, the most complete Triassic reptile skeleton from Australia!) they were likely trying not to be too speculative.
 As with most Yowies, this one is toob-figure sized, measuring about 9cm total; based on estimates of 3 metres, the figure would be about 1:33 scale.

 Yowies are great as unique representatives of many unusual animal species.
 This is probably what makes individual figures attractive to many collectors.
 It certainly is not their life-like accuracy.
 At the same time, more or less, that these were around we were also seeing Kaiyodo and Play Visions do some amazing work with figures in a similar size.
 But neither company tackled the odd faunas of Australia and New Zealand.
 Although difficult to find now, there are dedicated collectors, especially in Australia, that often had spares to sell or trade (that’s how I get mine now, when I discover one that I should have).
 They are breakable of course, and small, but I have found them to be generally tougher and for older kids (and adults) building them is super fun.
-So if you need more weird reptiles form the Triassic (who doesn’t?)
+So if you need more weird reptiles from the Triassic (who doesn’t?)
 I would recommend tracking this figure down.